Audio-tactile pedestrian facilities

 New audio-tactile device installations should comply with AS2535-1999 so as to minimise noise complaints.
 Where noise complaints are received, the site should be inspected to establish whether there is a reverberation problem and to ensure microphones are appropriately located to measure the ambient road noise and the microphone setting is appropriate.
 If the audio-tactile device does not comply with AS2535-1999, the audio-tactile device should be upgraded to comply with AS2535-1999.

-Although technology is available to lower the volume of audio-tactile devices to within acceptable ranges for users, the noise emitted by the device during the night can sometimes be a significant noise nuisance for nearby residents.
+Technology is available to lower the volume of audio-tactile devices to within acceptable ranges for users, as the noise emitted by the device during the night can sometimes be a significant noise nuisance for nearby residents.

 While Council has an obligation to ensure that any facilities it provides to the public are appropriate having regard to the use to which the facilities are put, this obligation also needs to be appropriately balanced with the amenity of residents and the safety of all pedestrians.

-6. Modifying the operation of audio-tactile pedestrian devices
+6. Modifying the audio level of audio-tactile pedestrian devices

-Generally, a request to modify the hours of operation of an existing audio-tactile device would be made with respect to a particular crossing or set of crossings at a particular intersection or location.
+Generally, a request to modify audio level of an existing audio-tactile device would be made about a particular crossing or set of crossings at a particular intersection or location.

-Details of any modification to the hours of operation of audio-tactile devices should be communicated to relevant stakeholders.
+Details of any modification to the audio levels of audio-tactile devices will be communicated to relevant stakeholders.